MalinkyZubr/Networking/Notes.md

 process:
 1. show vlan brief, shows vlans and their interfaces
-2. interface range g1/0 - 3 (example) to enter configuration to configure several interfaces at once
+2. interface range g1/0,g2/0(example) to enter configuration to configure several interfaces at once
 3. then run command switchport mode access to set the interface as an access port.
 This means that it belongs to a single vlan, and connects to end hosts.
 This is as opposed to a trunk port, which carries multiple vlans.
 Good to explicitly specify port type
 4. then run switchport access vlan (vlan number). if the select vlan doesnt exzist, it will create the vlan
 5. You can also change the default name of a vlan